Qiskit/documentation/README.md

 > add it to the "Check for notebooks that require LaTeX" step in
 > `.github/workflows/notebook-test.yml`.

-When you make a pull request with a changed notebook, you can get a version of that notebook that was executed in a uniform environment from CI.
-To do this, click "Show all checks" in the info box at the bottom of the pull request page on GitHub, then choose "Details" for the "Test notebooks" job.
-From the job page, click "Summary", then download "Executed notebooks".
+When you make a pull request with a changed notebook, you can update your branch with a version of that notebook that was executed in a uniform environment.
+To do this, add the `🤖 Auto execute` label to your PR, then wait ~5 minutes.

 ## Check for broken links